Ready to help treat your pet to a healthy life?

 - Recommend withholding food for a short period of time to allow your dog’s gastrointestinal tract to rest and recover, followed by a few days of a bland diet, such as cooked chicken and rice.
 This is often beneficial when GI upset is due to eating a rich meal or a sudden diet change.

 - Withholding food should not be performed without veterinary advice, as it may not be appropriate for puppies, elderly dogs, and smaller breeds as they require more nutrients.
 Also, puppies and small dogs can become dehydrated and hypoglycemic very quickly.
 Please do not withhold food from your dog without veterinary advice.

-8 tips to prevent dog diarrhea
+8 tips to prevent diarrhea in dogs

 Although you can’t always avoid the dreaded dog diarrhea, you can take steps to help prevent it from happening again.

 We recommend that you: